Richard Wetz: 1906–1935

 In the mid-1920s the composer organized and led in Erfurt numerous music parties in which he performed his own works.
 He resigned the formal management of the Erfurt music association in 1925, but remained the central figure of the musical life of the city.
 In 1928 Wetz and Igor Stravinsky were appointed foreign members of the Prussian Academy of the Arts.
 A short time later Wetz was called to the Berlin College of Music where he rose to be one of the most successful composition teachers.
 He left, however, in favor of his posts in Erfurt and Weimar.
 During the last years of his life, the work at the Weimar college of music increasingly took up his time.
 Nevertheless, he managed to produce further compositions.
-As his last great work, in 1933 he completed his violin concerto in B minor (op.
+As his last great work, in 1933 he completed his violin concerto in B minor (Op.
 57).
 In 1934, the town appointed him the music representative of the city of Erfurt.

 In October of that year, Wetz was diagnosed with lung cancer, brought about by excessive smoking.
 Although strongly impaired, the composer continued with unbroken creative urge, working on the outlines of an oratorio, Love, Life, Eternity after the texts of Goethe, which he wanted to be a monument to his favorite poet.
 The work, however, was left unfinished on his death.
 A fourth symphony was also left in a fragmentary state, and a third string quartet was also found incomplete amongst his papers.
-Richard Wetz died on 16 January 1935 in Erfurt, age 59.
+Richard Wetz died on 16 January 1935 in Erfurt, at age 59.
 According to his will the fragments of the Goethe oratorio were to be completed by the composer Werner Trenkner, who Wetz considered his greatest pupil.
 Trenkner failed at completing the work due to civil disputes, and the sketches have since been lost.